Things to do in Bansko in winter: On and off the slopes

 It’s the type of place to get lost and see what you find.
 Look out for Holy Trinity Church with its towering bell tower, streetside craft stalls, cosy restaurants and grand statues.

-If you want to find out a bit more about Bansko’s history and architecture, you can take a two-hour guided walking tour* (there are also free walking tours at weekends).
+If you want to find out a bit more about Bansko’s history and architecture, you can take a free guided walking tour, which runs on Saturdays and Sundays at 3pm in winter.

 There are also a couple of museums, like the Velyanov House which is a traditional Bulgarian stone house decorated with 19th-century wall paintings and carved wooden ceilings.
 Or the house where Bulgarian poet Nikola Vaptsarov grew up has been restored to look like it would’ve done in his childhood in the 1910s with his poems on display.